 You’re in the thick of the action here as the Natural History Museum, Vienna State Opera and medieval St Stephen’s Cathedral are all within easy reach.
 With so many bars and restaurants on your doorstep, it’s tempting to always eat out, but should you fancy cooking, you’re sorted.
 The one- and two-bedroom apartments, sleeping between four and eight people, come with simple kitchens and parquet-lined dining and lounge spaces.
 Some of the larger apartments are furnished with bunk beds, fun for families travelling with kids.

-It doesn’t get any more central than this Airbnb, located on a small pedestrian street right around the corner from Vienna’s luxury shopping streets Graben and Kärntnerstraße (think brands such as Armani and Prada), with the famous St Stephen’s Cathedral just a stone’s throw away.
-The house dates back to 1752 and features the characteristic large windows and high ceilings of the period, while the stylish flat itself boasts a queen-size bed and a spacious living room.
+It doesn’t get any more central than this Airbnb, which is located on a small pedestrian street around the corner from the high-end shopping streets Graben and Kärntnerstrasse (think brands such as Armani and Prada); St Stephen’s Cathedral is just a stone’s throw away.
+The house dates to 1752 and features the characteristic large windows and high ceilings of the period, while the stylish flat itself has a queen-size bed and a spacious living room.
 With an extendable dining table and a huge couch that transforms into a sofa bed, this Airbnb is ideal for families (a crib and high chair are also available upon request).

-Claudia’s Airbnb, which sleeps two guests, is in the centre of Vienna’s youthful Neubau quarter, and one minute away from a metro station.
+Claudia’s Airbnb, which sleeps two guests, is in the centre of the Neubau quarter and a one-minute walk from a metro station.
 There’s an organic bakery next door and many veggie-friendly eateries, independent shops and shabby-chic bars in the area.
-The flat features a cosy and quiet bedroom and a natural light-filled living room with a black leather couch to relax on.
-Upon arrival, guests are greeted with tips on what to see and do in Vienna provided by Claudia, together with a free bottle of Prosecco.
-The historic centre is a half-hour walk or a quick metro ride away.
+The flat features a cosy and quiet bedroom and a natural light-filled living room with a black leather couch.
+Upon arrival, Claudia greets guests with a bottle of prosecco and provides tips on what to see and do in Vienna.
+The historic centre is a 30-minute walk or a quick metro ride away.